 2. The History of 3d Street Art

-The painting of forced perspectives can be dated back to Ancient Greece .
+The painting of forced perspectives can be dated back to Ancient Greece.
 Zeuxis (born around 464 BC) is often referred to in a tale of two rival painters tricking each other with optical illusion paintings.
-Anamorphic art began gaining popularity in the renaissance period when Italian painters of the late Quattrocento such as Andrea Mantegna (1431–1506) and Melozzo da Forlì (1438–1494), began painting illusionistic ceiling paintings, generally in fresco, that employed perspective and techniques such as foreshortening to create the impression of greater space for the viewer below.
-Trompe-l’oeil (trick of the eye) Trompe-l'œil, in the form of "forced perspective", has long been used in theatre set design, to create the illusion of a much deeper space than the actual stage.
-An often quoted early example is the Teatro Olimpico in Vicenza, with Vincenzo Scamozzi's seven forced-perspective "streets" (1585), which appear to recede into the distance.
+Anamorphic art began gaining popularity in the Renaissance period when Italian painters of the late Quattrocento such as Andrea Mantegna (1431–1506) and Melozzo da Forlì (1438–1494), began painting illusionistic ceiling paintings, generally in fresco, that employed perspective and techniques such as foreshortening to create the impression of greater space for the viewer below.
+Trompe-l’oeil (trick of the eye) Trompe-l’œil, in the form of “forced perspective”, has long been used in theatre set design, to create the illusion of a much deeper space than the actual stage.
+An often quoted early example is the Teatro Olimpico in Vicenza, with Vincenzo Scamozzi’s seven forced-perspective “streets” (1585), which appear to recede into the distance.

 The traditional English word for a street artist is “Screever”.
 The term comes from the writing style, usually called Copperplate, that pavement artists used since the 18th Century.
 The word Screever has been cited as a Shakespearean slang which dates back to the 16th Century.

-Street painters, also appeared all over Europe and the United States and went by names such as Maddonari in Italy (as they often painted Madonna) and Strassenmaler (Street Painter in Germany)
+Street painters also appeared all over Europe and the United States and went by names such as Maddonari in Italy (as they often painted Madonna) and Strassenmaler (Street Painter in Germany)

-For further information please refer to Wikipedia’s history of Street Painting article
+For further information please refer to Wikipedia’s History of Street Painting article

 3. How to make a 3d painting

 Our brains follow a set of guiding principles when they interpret the signals our eyes send.
 So objects that are further away seem smaller and objects closer to us are larger.
-3d Street artists ply tricks on our brains by painting objects that are further away as larger in the distance and smaller close up.
-When this effect is combined with forced perspective and a distant horizon our brains get really scrambled!
+3d Street artists play tricks on our brains by painting objects that are further away as larger in the distance and smaller close up.
+When this effect is combined with forced perspective and a distant horizon our brains get scrambled!
 For example, our brain understands that an object in the distance is not only smaller but more blurred with lighter shading and definition, likewise an object close by is sharply defined.
-If an artist uses less definition and lighter colouring for the front of the picture but heavier lines and colouring in the area further away from the viewer they create an illusion of height.
+If an artist uses less definition and lighter coloring for the front of the picture but heavier lines and coloring in the area further away from the viewer they create an illusion of height.

 3d Street Art is a combination of science and fine art.
 Painters will sometimes use a Grid to stretch the image of the objects they want to paint to create the stretched look essential to achieve the illusion.
-Alternative methods include using a projector pointed from the height and distance of the viewer then the outline of the spilled light image are traced onto the camera to recreate the picture on the ground.
+Alternative methods include using a projector pointed from the height and distance of the viewer then the outline of the spilled light image is traced onto the camera to recreate the picture on the ground.

-For a step by step guide to 3d painting techniques check out the following articles:
+For a step-by-step guide to 3d painting techniques check out the following articles: